unknowIfGuestInDream/LiangTang/src/data/about.md

 # Currently

-In Ipdchina, I mainly use javafx and swt for development, and at the same time I study Japanese on weekends, trying my best to pass the Japanese N2 exam.
+In Ipdchina, I mainly use JavaFX and Eclipse RCP for development, and at the same time I study Japanese on weekends, trying my best to pass the Japanese exam.

 # I like